robashaw/libecpint/README.md

 [![Code Quality](https://www.code-inspector.com/project/15206/status/svg)]()

 Libecpint is a C++ library for the efficient evaluation of integrals over ab initio effective core potentials, using a mixture of generated, recursive code and Gauss-Chebyshev quadrature.
 It is designed to be standalone and generic, and is now in its first stable release.
 If you experience any problems please raise an issue here; contributions and suggestions are also welcome.

+## Contributing

+Contributions are welcomed, either in the form of raising issues or pull requests on this repo.
+Please take a look at the Code of Conduct before interacting, which includes instructions for reporting any violations.

 ## New in first full release